UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/homeworks/homework1.md

 ## Instructions
 Create a diagram of a protocol that uses cryptographic operations to communicate a meeting time between Alice and Bob.
-Your protcol should resist the Dolev-Yao adversary; the adversary should not learn when the meeting is, or trick Bob about when the meeting is.
+Your protocol should resist the Dolev-Yao adversary; the adversary should not learn when the meeting is, or trick Bob about when the meeting is.